ironcore-dev/gardener-extension-provider-ironcore/hack/api-reference/config.md

 </em>
 </td>
 <td>
-<p>BucketClassName is the name of the onmetal BucketClass to use for the BackupBucket</p>
+<p>BucketClassName is the name of the ironcore BucketClass to use for the BackupBucket</p>
 </td>
 </tr>
 </tbody>
 </table>
-<h3 id="	onmetal.provider.extensions.config.gardener.cloud/v1alpha1.BastionConfig">BastionConfig
+<h3 id="	ironcore.provider.extensions.config.gardener.cloud/v1alpha1.BastionConfig">BastionConfig
 </h3>
 <p>
 (<em>Appears on:</em>
-<a href="#%09onmetal.provider.extensions.config.gardener.cloud/v1alpha1.ControllerConfiguration">ControllerConfiguration</a>)
+<a href="#%09ironcore.provider.extensions.config.gardener.cloud/v1alpha1.ControllerConfiguration">ControllerConfiguration</a>)
 </p>
 <p>
 <p>BastionConfig is the config for the Bastion</p>